tcz717/hc-language/README.md

 ## hc Language
 ---
-This is a c-style language used for `Human Resourse Machine`.
+This is a c-style language used for `Human Resource Machine`.

 And this project is a compiler for hc.